Meet the FEAST team

 In 2008, as Joint Director of Cornwall County Council’s Creative Unit, I wrote the business plan which secured Arts Council England investment and launched the FEAST journey.
 The real culture and spirit of the programme was established in the first 6 months as I worked alongside the amazing and inspirational Laura Hardman.
 FEAST today is a tribute to Laura’s wisdom and generous creativity.

-Three years later FEAST found its home with Cornwall Arts Centre Trust, who now employ me as director to oversee the delivery of the programme and ensure it meets the high ambitions we have set.
+Three years later FEAST found its home with Cornwall Arts Centre Trust, now Creative Kernow, who now employ me as director to oversee the delivery of the programme and ensure it meets the high ambitions we have set.
 My job is to maintain an overview of the balance of the programme, spot gaps and opportunities and make sure that FEAST can continue to deliver real change for communities and the creative sector.

 I work as FEAST director for half the week and the rest of my life is spent sharing the running of our organic family farm.
 I like the idea that, as primary producers, artists and farmers share common territory.